 At the time I was working for a local retailer and, while I could have approached customers to garner their support in the upcoming election, I did not think it was right.
 My boss, however, had no problem with letting one of my competitors stand for hours at a time in the store talking it up with local residents in a feeble attempt to win their support.
 I did not win, I did not come close, but I did beat this person (who finished dead last) by sticking to my morals and not sinking to the level of using my workplace (or his if he even had a job) as a soap box for politics.
 Maybe that’s why I lost, too moral to be a politician?

-In 2009 or so, I was operating a bookstore in Hanover, and I did not pay much attention to politics.
-After that closed, I moved to Nunavut for almost a year, during the 2011 federal election.
-I did not vote because I did not know the candidates or the platforms they represented.
+In 2009 I think, or 2010, I was operating a bookstore in Hanover, and I did not pay much attention to politics.
+After that closed, I was in Nunavut for almost a year, during the 2011 federal election.
+I think I returned to Ontario around the same time as the election, so I did not vote because I did not know the candidates or the platforms they represented.

 In 2013 I moved out west for a few years, settling in Alberta.
 Out west I got a real taste of two philosophies, the “old boys club” (which I had also experienced while running for office in Kincardine) and “frontier justice” (the understanding that the police were not always there at your beck and call, like Ontario, and sometimes you had to take the law into your own hands).
 As it turns out, the RCMP, whom I had never experienced in Ontario (the local RCMP office closing over a decade before that) were not always the “good guys”, a discussion for another day but in the meantime, you can look up “High River”.